UTSC-CSCC09-Programming-on-the-Web/project-medeoplus/README.md

 ## 🚀 Project Overview

-**Medeo plus** is a modern web application that streamlines patient–provider communication and mental‑health support.
-Users can exchange **Messages**, and go on video calls with their clinicians in a single, secure workspace.
+**Medeo Plus** is a modern web application designed to streamline communication between patients and providers while enhancing mental health support.
+Within a single, secure workspace, users can exchange **messages** and join **video calls** with their clinicians.
+The platform is built around two core features:

-The platform adopts a **micro‑service architecture**, separating core business logic from compute‑heavy AI workloads.
-A **Light Retrieval‑Augmented Generation (LightRAG)** server—running in its own Python container—provides hybrid **knowledge‑graph + vector** retrieval, source citation, and an Ollama‑compatible REST API.
-This enables truly personalized, evidence‑grounded responses based on each user’s history and uploads.
+- **AI-Powered Messaging**: Patients and providers can engage in one-on-one messaging.
+In addition, users can interact with an AI assistant capable of delivering personalized, evidence-based responses tailored to the user's medical history and uploaded files.
+The assistant also generates concise summaries to aid clinicians, acting as a stand-in when doctors or counselors are unavailable.
+- **Live Video with Real-Time Transcription**: The video interface is embedded using a **Daily.co** iframe.
+Browser-captured audio is streamed via **WebSocket** to an Express server, which relays it to **AssemblyAI** for real-time transcription and translation.
+These captions, similar in function to services like **Mikata Health** or **Scribeberry**, support clinicians during consultations and are delivered to the user's screen through a **Socket.IO** overlay.

 ---

 ## 🏗️ System Architecture